 Taking bare-naked butt snaps in the Angkor Archaeological Park for giggles may not have been the Adams sisters' best idea.
-Lindsey Kate Adams and Leslie Jan Adams were convicted in a Siem Reap court of "trafficking pornography and exposing sexual body parts".
-As a consequence, they were slapped with a suspended six-month prison sentence, fined the equivalent of US$250 (1 million Cambodian riel, to be precise; read about money in Cambodia) and deported.
+Lindsey Kate Adams and Leslie Jan Adams were convicted for "trafficking pornography and exposing sexual body parts", fined the equivalent of US$250 and deported.

 Don't walk around shirtless in public.